-SHIRE OF NORTHAM Chief Executive Officer Print Full Name of Authorised Person Signature Shire President Print Full Name of Authorised Person Signature SHIRE OF TOODYAY Chief Executive Officer Print Full Name of Authorised Person Signature Shire President Print Full Name of Authorised Person Signature SHIRE OF YORK Chief Executive Officer Print Full Name of Authorised Person Signature Shire President Print Full Name of Authorised Person Signature SCHEDULE A: 2024 - 2027 PERFORMANCE INDICATORS Developing andDeveloping too e Avon Valley Region for the life of this MOU d maintaining a website orism products region and products are: The strategic priorities will be outlined in further detail in the proposed Strategic Plan.
-SCHEDULE B: MEM BER COUNCIL INVESTMENT all amounts are exclusive of GST.
+SHIRE OF NORTHAM Chief Executive Officer Print Full Name of Authorised Person Signature Shire President Print Full Name of Authorised Person Signature SHIRE OF TOODYAY Chief Executive Officer Print Full Name of Authorised Person Signature Shire President Print Full Name of Authorised Person Signature SHIRE OF YORK Chief Executive Officer Print Full Name of Authorised Person Signature Shire President Print Full Name of Authorised Person Signature SCHEDULE A: 2024 - 2027 PERFORMANCE INDICATORS Areas of priority for the Avon Valley Region for the life of this MOU are: Developing and maintaining a website Developing tourism products Marketing our region and products The strategic priorities will be outlined in further detail in the proposed Strategic Plan.
+SCHEDULE B: MEM BER COUNCIL INVESTMENT The annual investment by Member Councils for the life of this MOL I is set out below.
+It is noted that